Traditional smokers make it difficult to control temperatures. Using these, you run the risk of undercooked meat that can make you sick.

 One of the most significant challenges, when you are smoking meats, is temperature control (1).

-Vertical smokers are typically better for maintaining a consistent temperature compared to other types of smokers and grills.
+Vertical smokers are typically better for maintaining a consistent temperature compared to different types of BBQ smokers and grills.

 Electric smokers are also better as you digitally set the temperature, and the heating unit will kick in to help regulate the temp.